IronWifi/docs/configuration-guides/unifi_hotspot.md

 An SSL certificate can only be purchased for a domain, therefore, you will need to alter your DNS records so that this hostname resolves to the IP address of your controller, for example: unifi.yourdomain.com -> 192.168.1.10

 After uploading the SSL certificate to your controller, you need to switch on the **"Use Secure Portal"** and **"Redirect using hostname"** options and enter the hostname from the SSL certificate, for example https://unifi.yourdomain.com

+For HotSpot 2.0 configuration please have a look here - [Hotspot 2.0 Instructions for Ubiquiti Unifi](https://www.ironwifi.com/help/ubiquiti-passpoint-configuration)